michall-m/flame-basics/README.md

 `golang` is the backbone of the project's development side, thought users won't interact with it.

 ## 3. Case study concept description ##
-We will base our case study on examples provided in the [Flame Repository](https://github.com/cisco-open/flame).
-Specifically, we will focus on the Med-MNIST example [Med-MNIST](https://github.com/cisco-open/flame/tree/main/examples/medmnist) in our prototype.
+We will base our case study on examples provided in the [Flame repository][flame repo].
+Specifically, we will focus on the Med-MNIST example [Med-MNIST][med mnist] in our prototype.
 Since Machine Learning is not within the scope of this course, we will not modify any of the Python code that implements the actual ML tasks.
 Instead, we will demonstrate the mechanisms of the FLAME framework using special functions such as aggregate, distribute, fetch, and upload, which we will describe later.
 Additionally, we will implement our own functions that operate on nodes for a simple example.
 Furthermore, we will create a few examples with our own topologies described in Topology Abstraction Graphs (TAGs).

 ## 4. Solution architecture ##
 ## 5. Environment configuration description ##